irchelp/irchelp.github.io/irchelp/security/privacy.md

 # Privacy on IRC

+Privacy on IRC is a complex subject.
+Many users will initially be concerned about hiding their IP address, but, in reality there are many privacy concerns when using IRC.

+IRC was never designed to be private.
+From the very beginning, IRC has been designed to expose details about the users connected to it, for reasons of accountability, and as a crude form of authentication.

+Many techniques for enhancing privacy over IRC have been heavily abused by malicious users to harass others and disrupt the network without consequence, so networks and servers themselves are often extremely hostile to many privacy-enhancing technologies such as Tor as a matter of policy.

 ## Risk Assessment

+You should take an objective look at what your risks realistically are before participating in IRC - specifically, who might want to know your identify, and what the consequences of that could be.
+The risks to most users are comparably small.

+The most important questions you should ask yourself are?

+- Could I be fired for what I say or do on IRC?
+- Could I be jailed for what I say or do on IRC?
+- Could I be subject to real-life threats or harassment for what I say or do on IRC?
+- Am I discussing sensitive information over IRC?

 Users engaged in copyright infringement, dissidents, activists, and whistleblowers are most at risk from breaches of privacy, although all users should exercise some degree of caution in protecting their identity.